osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 Access Granted
 ```

-### Recommended Scope

 The policy should be designed to protect:

 * Standard users.
 * Administrative users.
 * Sensitive applications.
-* High-value organizational resources.
+* Important organizational resources.

-Privileged administrators should receive stronger authentication requirements where supported and appropriate.

-The exact authentication requirement should be based on the sensitivity of the resource and the level of risk associated with the sign-in.
+The authentication requirement should be appropriate to the sensitivity of the resource and the risk associated with the sign-in.

+Privileged administrators should be subject to stronger authentication requirements where supported and appropriate.

 ---

-# 5. Policy: Protect Administrative Access
+## 5. Policy: Protect Administrative Access

-Administrative accounts have the ability to make changes that may affect the entire Microsoft 365 environment.
+Administrative accounts can make changes that affect the security and operation of the Microsoft 365 environment.

-They should therefore receive stronger protection than ordinary user accounts.
+They should therefore be protected more strongly than ordinary user accounts.

 ### Example